835total MMe's trained

-You can apply online, but first we ask that you ensure you have read the Eligibility Guidelines and the statement about Medical Conditions and Learning Support Requirements first.
-Alternatively, download and print an Application Form and send into the LLT Office.
-If there are no courses in your area we will initate a course as soon as there is enough interest but we cannot guarantee a timeframe for this.
+You can apply online, but first we ask that you ensure you have read the Eligibility Guidelines and the statement about Medical Conditions and Learning Support Requirements below.
+You should also have read the MMe Terms and Conditions.
+Course dates can be found here.
+If there are no courses currently in your area we will initiate a course as soon as there is enough interest but we cannot guarantee a timeframe for this.

-If you want to host a course in your area, please contact the LLT Office.
+If you are interested in hosting a Motivate Me course in your area, just contact the LLT Office.

 Motivate Me is also included within the PSI CPD programme where the content of a one-day course is tailored more towards exercise adherence within falls prevention programmes.
 Details of these courses are included in the PSI CPD programme.